 The analysis time increases when the number of analyzed sources rises.
-To reduce the analysis time we recommend you use one of the suggested upgrades:
+To reduce the analysis time Micro Focus recommends that you use one of the following upgrades:

 - 1. A high speed Solid State Drive (SSD) for storing database tables.
 This can be added as an external drive; however USB 3.0 or eSATA must be used.
 This will improve the verification performance by 25% over the minimum configuration. - 2.
 Use a quad core processor such as Intel Core i7 2670QM or any other quad core QE/QM processor.
 This improves the verification performance by 50% over the minimum system configuration.